 What changed was I got to hear the dual carbs open up again, toot toot and see how long I could keep my foot absolutely pinned to the floorboards and still keep up with traffic on I-95.

 I took the car on two drives, neither one of them exactly necessary.
-The second one was within Brooklyn; I could have managed the same on the subway.
+The first one was within Brooklyn; I could have managed the same on the subway.
 The second one was an hour away to Club Loose, out at Englishtown in New Jersey.
 I could’ve knocked that one out with a phone call, but it was something I wanted to do in person.
 I was going to look at a car that I might have bought.
 But driving the car, running through the gears, wiggling around in the wind, letting it eat some highway, it reminded me how much I adore this thing, a trustworthy companion on the road that started out as something that couldn’t go around the block when I first bought it.

 I got to Englishtown and met Hector.
 It was his blue Corolla I was looking at.
 He’d told me that he had thought about selling it, like he does every so often when it annoys him, but he drove it again today and he remembered how much he liked it and that he couldn’t bring himself to sell it.
 I told him I understood, got back in my car, and drove all the way home, happy.